August von Haxthausen: Life

 He continued his studies at the University of Göttingen from 1814 to 1818.
-There he studied old German poetry under the philologist Georg Friedrich Benecke, and was introduced by the physiologist and anthropologist Johann Friedrich Blumenbach to the study of human beings in their total physical environment (Totalhabitus), not just their political or intellectual activities.
-Most importantly, he studied law with his friend Jacob Grimm, now a professor who expounded the teachings of Edmund Burke and Friedrich Carl von Savigny, which held that social processes could be described but not explained; "it required the student to seek the fundamental principles of a society in its historical and everyday existence.
+There he studied Old and Middle High German epic poetry under the philologist Georg Friedrich Benecke, and was introduced by the physiologist and anthropologist Johann Friedrich Blumenbach to the study of human beings in their total physical environment (Totalhabitus), not just their political or intellectual activities.
+Most importantly, he studied German law with his friend Jacob Grimm, now a professor who also lectured upon the teachings of Edmund Burke and Friedrich Carl von Savigny, which held that social processes could be described but not explained; "it required the student to seek the fundamental principles of a society in its historical and everyday existence.
 Under the influence of this school, legal scholars abandoned a priori speculations for fieldwork."

 In 1819 he returned to inherit one of his family's estates at Bökendorf, near Abbenburg.
-He remained unmarried and continued collecting folklore and publishing folk songs.
-His niece Annette von Droste-Hülshoff frequently stayed with the family and came to work closely with August; the family documents he provided her gave her the impetus for writing her well-known novella Die Judenbuche (The Jew's beech, 1842).
+He never married and continued collecting folklore and publishing folk songs.
+His niece, "Germany's greatest poetess" Annette von Droste-Hülshoff frequently stayed with the family and came to work closely with August.
+In particular, family documents he provided her gave her the impetus for writing her well-known novella Die Judenbuche (The Jew's beech, 1842), based on accounts of a real 18th-century murder upon the Haxtausen estates.

 In 1843 he bought the neighboring castle of Thienhausen.
-August st von Haxthausen died on New Year's Eve 1866 at the home of his sister Anna Elisabeth von Arnswaldt (b.
+Von Haxthausen died on New Year's Eve in 1866 at the home of his sister Anna Elisabeth von Arnswaldt (b.
 1801) in Hanover.
 He is buried in the cemetery of Bellersen in Brakel.